minio/minio/docs/sts/tls.md

 MINIO_IDENTITY_TLS_SKIP_VERIFY  (on|off)    trust client certificates without verification.
 Defaults to "off" (verify)
 ```

-The MinIO TLS STS API is enabled by default.
-However, it can be completely *disabled* by setting:
+The MinIO TLS STS API is disabled by default.
+However, it can be *enabled* by setting environment variable:
 ```
-MINIO_IDENTITY_TLS_ENABLE=off
+export MINIO_IDENTITY_TLS_ENABLE=on
 ```

 ## Example